-Static stretching is the most common, yet slightly more old school approach where you simply hold a certain muscle in a lengthened position for 30 sec- 3 min.
+Static stretching is the most common, yet slightly more old-school approach where you simply hold a certain muscle in a lengthened position for 30 sec- 3 min.
 This is an effective and relatively easy way to stretch.

 Dynamic stretching is seen as a more functional way to stretch as it moves your joints through their range of motion for 12-15 repetitions (the cat/camel stretch, arm swings, leg swings).
 Since dynamic stretching warms up your muscles and gets the heart pumping, it can be used as a form of warm up before exercise.

-Proprioceptive Neuro Muscular Facilitation (PNF) is a another form of stretching which uses contraction and relaxation of the muscle opposing the muscle you wish to stretch in order to enhance relaxation and lengthening.
+Proprioceptive Neuro Muscular Facilitation (PNF) is another form of stretching which uses contraction and relaxation of the muscle opposing the muscle you wish to stretch in order to enhance relaxation and lengthening.
 This form of stretching is easiest done with a partner and is commonly used as a treatment tool.

 When should you Stretch?

-I recommend a 5-15 minute warm up or dynamic stretch before exercise and/or a 5-15 min static or dynamic stretch session after your workout is complete.
+I recommend a 5-15 minute warm-up or dynamic stretch before exercise and/or a 5-15 min static or dynamic stretch session after your workout is complete.

 Research has shown that static stretching before exercise reduces the amount of force your muscles are able to produce, thereby decreasing your power and potentially negatively affecting your performance.
-It has also been shown that static stretching before exercise may predispose you to developing muscle strains, which is clearly something we want to avoid!
+It has also been shown that static stretching before exercise may predispose you to develop muscle strains, which is clearly something we want to avoid!

 Stretching may also be done as a form of movement in its own right, in which case you can decide whether you prefer doing your routine in the morning or the evening.